Alphabet Inc. (NASDAQ:GOOGL) Shares Purchased by RWM Asset Management LLC

-RWM Asset Management LLC raised its stake in Alphabet Inc. (NASDAQ:GOOGL) by 9.7% in the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 1,926 shares of the information services provider’s stock after acquiring an additional 170 shares during the quarter.
-RWM Asset Management LLC’s holdings in Alphabet were worth $3,972,000 at the end of the most recent quarter.
+RWM Asset Management LLC lifted its stake in shares of Alphabet Inc. (NASDAQ:GOOGL) by 9.7% during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 1,926 shares of the information services provider’s stock after acquiring an additional 170 shares during the period.
+RWM Asset Management LLC’s holdings in Alphabet were worth $3,972,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds also recently bought and sold shares of the company.
-Washington Trust Bank lifted its stake in shares of Alphabet by 0.4% during the 1st quarter.
-Washington Trust Bank now owns 6,025 shares of the information services provider’s stock worth $12,427,000 after purchasing an additional 25 shares during the period.
-Grandfield & Dodd LLC grew its holdings in Alphabet by 15.0% in the first quarter.
-Grandfield & Dodd LLC now owns 1,129 shares of the information services provider’s stock valued at $2,330,000 after purchasing an additional 147 shares during the period.
-Annex Advisory Services LLC boosted its holdings in shares of Alphabet by 2.1% in the 1st quarter.
-Annex Advisory Services LLC now owns 430 shares of the information services provider’s stock valued at $887,000 after purchasing an additional 9 shares during the last quarter.
-Private Advisor Group LLC increased its holdings in shares of Alphabet by 8.9% during the 1st quarter.
-Private Advisor Group LLC now owns 16,577 shares of the information services provider’s stock worth $34,190,000 after buying an additional 1,355 shares during the last quarter.
-Finally, Brown Miller Wealth Management LLC boosted its holdings in Alphabet by 1.8% in the first quarter.
-Brown Miller Wealth Management LLC now owns 1,278 shares of the information services provider’s stock valued at $2,636,000 after acquiring an additional 23 shares during the last quarter.
-33.79% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds have also recently made changes to their positions in the company.
+FMR LLC boosted its position in shares of Alphabet by 0.9% in the fourth quarter.
+FMR LLC now owns 12,724,980 shares of the information services provider’s stock worth $22,302,309,000 after acquiring an additional 112,807 shares during the last quarter.
+Itau Unibanco Holding S.A. raised its position in shares of Alphabet by 44,364.5% in the 4th quarter.
+Itau Unibanco Holding S.A. now owns 7,551,846 shares of the information services provider’s stock worth $25,169,000 after buying an additional 7,534,862 shares during the period.
+Price T Rowe Associates Inc. MD boosted its holdings in Alphabet by 6.6% in the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 7,183,875 shares of the information services provider’s stock valued at $12,590,747,000 after acquiring an additional 447,141 shares during the last quarter.
+Norges Bank purchased a new stake in Alphabet during the fourth quarter valued at about $9,523,211,000.
+Finally, Morgan Stanley raised its holdings in shares of Alphabet by 27.1% in the 4th quarter.
+Morgan Stanley now owns 3,271,179 shares of the information services provider’s stock worth $5,733,202,000 after purchasing an additional 697,236 shares during the period.
+33.79% of the stock is owned by hedge funds and other institutional investors.

-GOOGL has been the subject of several research reports.
-Deutsche Bank Aktiengesellschaft reiterated a “buy” rating on shares of Alphabet in a research note on Wednesday, February 3rd.
-Wolfe Research began coverage on Alphabet in a report on Thursday, April 1st.
-They issued an “outperform” rating and a $2,450.00 price target for the company.
-Barclays raised their price target on shares of Alphabet from $1,900.00 to $2,500.00 and gave the company an “overweight” rating in a report on Wednesday, February 3rd.
-UBS Group raised their target price on Alphabet from $2,050.00 to $2,300.00 and gave the company a “buy” rating in a research note on Wednesday, February 3rd.
-Finally, Canaccord Genuity reaffirmed a “buy” rating on shares of Alphabet in a research report on Wednesday, February 3rd.
-One investment analyst has rated the stock with a hold rating and forty-two have assigned a buy rating to the stock.
-Alphabet has a consensus rating of “Buy” and an average price target of $2,207.81.
+Several research firms have issued reports on GOOGL.
+William Blair reiterated an “outperform” rating on shares of Alphabet in a research note on Tuesday, February 2nd.
+Credit Suisse Group lifted their price target on shares of Alphabet from $2,360.00 to $2,500.00 and gave the stock an “outperform” rating in a research note on Friday.
+Barclays increased their target price on shares of Alphabet from $1,900.00 to $2,500.00 and gave the stock an “overweight” rating in a report on Wednesday, February 3rd.
+Truist boosted their price objective on shares of Alphabet from $2,000.00 to $2,100.00 in a research report on Monday, February 1st.
+Finally, Robert W. Baird raised their target price on shares of Alphabet to $2,000.00 in a report on Thursday, December 31st.
+One analyst has rated the stock with a hold rating and forty-two have issued a buy rating to the company.
+The stock presently has a consensus rating of “Buy” and a consensus target price of $2,207.81.

 Alphabet Inc provides online advertising services in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
 The company offers performance and brand advertising services.
 It operates through Google Services, Google Cloud, and Other Bets segments.
 The Google Services segment provides products and services, such as ads, Android, Chrome, hardware, Google Maps, Google Play, Search, and YouTube, as well as technical infrastructure; and digital content.